rvdrover/flutter_assets_integrity_checker/README.md

 dart run build_runner build
 ```

-This prints a master SHA-256 hash to the console. **Copy that hash** — it represents your asset state at dev time.
+This prints a master SHA-256 hash to the console and generate dart file also. **Copy that hash** — it represents your asset state at dev time.

 > 💡 Only use this hash in production builds.
 Regenerate it when assets change.